-At its meeting in May 2018, at which the financial statements for the year ended 20 February 2018 were approved, the Board took the decision to make a capital distribution of USD20m to the mutual P&I Members with ships on risk on 15 May 2018.
-In October 2018, the Board decided to make a further capital distribution of USD10m to the mutual P&I Members with ships on risk on 16 October, bringing the total distribution for the year to USD30m.
-Since May 2017, USD60m of surplus capital has been returned to Members.
+At its meeting in May 2019, at which the financial statements for the year ended 20 February 2019 were approved, the board took the decision to continue the recent policy of returning a portion of the surplus to the membership and agreed a further capital distribution of USD15m to the mutual P&I Members with ships on risk on 9 May 2019.
+In October 2019, the board decided to make a further capital distribution of USD10m to the mutual P&I Members with ships on risk on 15 October 2019, bringing the total distribution for the year to USD25m.
+Since May 2017, USD85m of surplus capital has been returned to Members.

-In the year ended 20 February 2019, calls and premiums were lower year on year by 1.8% at USD204.4m.
-The Association's strong financial position had allowed a second consecutive renewal for 2018/19 with no general rate increase and many Members, given their individual claims records, benefited from a cut in their rates.
-Tonnage growth during the year was strong, which resulted in additional premiums being earned, and the impact of churn, which has had a negative impact in recent years, was counterbalanced.
+In the year ended 20 February 2020, calls and premiums were slightly lower year on year by 1.6% at USD201.2m (2019 - USD204.4m).
+The Group's strong financial position had allowed a third consecutive renewal for 2019/20 with no general rate increase and many Members, given their individual claims records, benefited from a cut in their rates.
+Tonnage growth during the year was strong, which resulted in additional premiums being earned, and the impact of churn was negligible.